-Chocolate contains stimulants similar to caffeine, and caffeine can be a heartburn trigger.
-But if you can't bear the thought of giving up chocolate, see if cutting back helps you avoid heartburn.
+Chocolate contains caffeine, which can be a heartburn trigger.
+If you can't bear the thought of giving up chocolate, see if cutting back helps you avoid heartburn.
 Watch your portion size, too; maybe you can handle a nibble.
 And keep the big picture in mind -- is that chocolate coming at the end of a fatty feast?
 Are you eating it by itself on an empty stomach?
 In short, what other heartburn triggers may be at play?

 Heartburn Trigger: Spicy Foods